 According to American Express, in 2022, Small Business Saturday drove an estimated $17.9 billion based on projections from U.S. consumer-reported spending.
 Additionally, 72% of shoppers strongly agree that they will continue to purchase because of the impact it has on their local community.

-If you own a small business, your participation in the celebration could generate a major chunk of your bottom line for the holiday season.
-Let’s look at 12 marketing ideas that you can use to give yourself a boost on Small Business Saturday.
+If you own a small business — and it doesn’t have to be a retail business — your participation in the celebration could generate a major chunk of your bottom line for the holiday season.
+Let’s look at 22 Small Business Saturday ideas you can use to boost your business this year.

 What is Small Business Saturday?

-Small Business Saturday is a shopping holiday that got its start from an American Express campaign in 2010.
-The goal then is the same as it is now: to help small businesses compete with giant chains.
-The holiday is appropriately nestled between Black Friday and Cyber Monday.
+Small Business Saturday is a shopping holiday that started from an American Express campaign in 2010 and co-sponsored by the Small Business Administration since 2011.
+The goal then is the same now: to help small businesses compete with giant chains.
+The holiday is nestled between two monster shopping days: Black Friday and Cyber Monday.

-The right marketing ideas for Small Business Saturday promos can help you bring in more customers.
+The right marketing ideas for Small Business Saturday promotion can help you bring in more potential customers.

 Digital marketing can leverage your business whether you have a brick-and-mortar store or operate entirely online.

 You can set yourself apart with email marketing, and it’s an excellent choice for small businesses that want to make a big impact.

 Email newsletters should start at least a week or two before Small Business Saturday.
 That way, customers are aware of the upcoming promotions or discount codes that may come with the event.

 2. Segment your email list